Morocco: Music

 Aita is a Bedouin musical style sung in the countryside.
 Chaabi ("popular") is music consisting of numerous varieties that are descended from the multifarious forms of Moroccan folk music.
 Chaabi was originally performed in markets, but is now found at any celebration or meeting.
 Morocco is also home to Andalusian classical music that is found throughout Northwest Africa.
 It probably evolved under the Moors in Cordoba, and the Persian-born musician Ziryab is usually credited with its invention.
 A genre known as Contemporary Andalusian music is the brainchild of Morisco visual artist, composer and oudist Tarik Banzi, founder of the Al-Andalus Ensemble.
 Artists like Nass El Ghiwane and Jil Jilala mix traditional styles with modern influences.
-Popular Western forms of music are also becoming increasingly popular in Morocco, such as fusion, rock, country, metal and, in particular, hip hop.
+Popular Western forms of music are also becoming increasingly popular in Morocco, such as fusion, rock, country, metal and, in particular, hip-hop.
 Arabic pop artists such as Hatim Ammor and ElGrandeToto are well-known.

 Media

 Cinema in Morocco has a long history, stretching back over a century to the filming of Le chevrier Marocain ("The Moroccan Goatherd") by Louis Lumière in 1897.
 Between that time and 1944, many foreign movies were shot in the country, especially in the Ouarzazate area.
 In 1944, the Moroccan Cinematographic Centre (CCM), the nation's film regulatory agency, was established.
 Studios were also opened in Rabat.

 In 1952, Orson Welles' Othello won the Palme d'Or at the Cannes Film Festival under the Moroccan flag.
 However, the Festival's musicians did not play the Moroccan national anthem, as no one in attendance knew what it was.
 Six years later, Mohammed Ousfour would create the first Moroccan movie, Le fils maudit ("The Damned Son").
 In 1968, the first Mediterranean Film Festival was held in Tangier.
-In its current incarnation, the event is held in Tetouan.
+In its current incarnation, the event is held in Tétouan.
 This was followed in 1982 with the first national festival of cinema, which was held in Rabat.
-In 2001, the first International Film Festival of Marrakech (FIFM) was held in Marrakech.
+In 2001, the first Marrakech International Film Festival (FIFM) was held in Marrakesh.
 Some of Moroccan television channels include 2M, Al Aoula (Societe Nationale de Radiodiffusion et de Television) and Medi 1 TV.

+Morocco was given a "difficult" ranking in the 2023 World Press Freedom Index.